edgexfoundry/edgex-docs/docs_src/microservices/general/index.md

       tags = "GatewayId:HoustonStore000123,Latitude:29.630771,Longitude:-95.377603"
 ```

+### Custom Application Service

+In the case, of a custom [application service](../application/ApplicationServices.md), an AddTags function can be used to
+add a collection of specified tags to the Event's Tags collection (see [Built in Transforms/Functions](../application/BuiltIn.md#addtags))

-If the Event already has `Tags` when it arrives at the application service, then default tags will be added to the `Tags` map.
-If the default tags have the same key as an existing key in the `Tags` map, then the default key/value will override what is already in the Event `Tags` map.
+If the Event already has `Tags` when it arrives at the application service, then configured tags will be added to the `Tags` map.
+If the configured tags have the same key as an existing key in the `Tags` map, then the configured key/value will override what is already in the Event `Tags` map.